Skip to content

 A campus lab desktop at Lake Superior State University shows a lock screen reading “Your system has been blocked” and references to “Qilin ransomware.”
 Credit: Bee Jeffries via Facebook post.

 Lake Superior State University is a small public university in Sault Ste.
-Marie with more than 1,700 undergraduates.
+Marie with about 1,700 undergraduates.
 The city saw another high-profile ransomware case earlier this year when the Sault Ste.
 Marie Tribe of Chippewa Indians suffered an attack that disrupted administration, casinos, and clinics.

 Joseph Topping